How Much Does a Kangen Water Machine Cost? (2026, US / AU / UK / CA)

 +

-The Leveluk K8 (also written LeveLuk K8) is priced at USD $5,890 on the Enagic USA store as of 2026.
-It is the flagship 8-plate ionizer in the consumer Enagic range and produces the highest dissolved H₂ output of all consumer Kangen machines.
-The price is the same from all authorised distributors—it does not vary by region within the US.
+The Leveluk K8 is priced at USD $5,890 / AUD $6,170 / EUR €4,600 / CAD $6,380 through authorised Enagic distributors as of 2026.
+It is the flagship 8-plate ionizer in the Enagic consumer range and produces the highest dissolved H₂ output of any consumer Kangen machine.
+The price is the same from all authorised distributors—it does not vary within a market.

 What are the ongoing costs of a Kangen machine?